 - development of the six-year capital plan for the UW Enterprise

-Capital & Space Management works with each individual unit/college/campus to evaluate and prioritizes institutional requests based on Regent-approved evaluation criteria.
-The evaluation, coupled with anticipated funding, is developed into a single, system-wide capital plan for three biennia.
-The University submits a biennial budget request to the state based on the capital plan recommendations.
+Capital planning staff work with each individual unit/college/campus to evaluate and prioritize institutional requests based on Regent-approved evaluation criteria.
+The evaluation, coupled with anticipated funding, is developed into a single, institution-wide capital budget plan for the ensuing five fiscal years.
+This document is updated and then approved by the Regents on an annual basis.
+The University also submits biennial capital budget requests to the state during even-numbered years based on these capital budget recommendations.